 The health and medical section of your household binder can be for everything for immunization records to copies of your health insurance cards.

 Creating a cleaning schedule is one of the best ways to keep your home clean and organized.
-And your household binder is the perfect place to keep your schedule and stay on top of it.
+And your home organization binder is the perfect place to keep your schedule and stay on top of it.

 I suggest separate pages for daily cleaning, weekly, monthly, and even seasonal deep cleaning and maintenance.